 As one of Melbourne’s top plastic surgeons, Dr Craig Rubinstein can reduce, reshape and adjust the appearance of your areola/nipples, if needed, during breast reduction surgery.
 This means they will look smaller, rounder and less ‘stretched out’ looking.
-He has a selection of special implements to create a nipple areola of a more proportionate size to your breast.
+He has a selection of special implements to create a nipple-areola of a more proportionate size to your breast.

 Does Breast Reduction Surgery Hurt?

 Pain varies from patient to patient.
-However, all invasive surgery has some level of pain associated with it, regardless of whether they are general or plastic surgery procedures.
+However, all invasive surgery has some level of pain associated with it, regardless of whether they are a general or plastic surgery procedure.
 Dr Rubinstein will use a range of methods to help reduce or limit patient discomfort including general anaesthetic, numbing anaesthetic, and pain blocks for post-surgical discomfort.